mfelleisen/Ticket/README.md

 rules of the game. the repository's `Common` directory publishes the code that interprets the remote calls with respect to the server and the sample player in this repository.

 ### Organization

+The 2021 Sw Dev project milestones are separate from the project; see [README.md](Milestones/README.md).

-The repo consists of the following folders, with the links pointing to additinal "read me" files:
+The source code for the project consists of the following folders, with the links pointing to additinal "read me" files:

 | directory | purpose |
 |--------------------- | ------- |